zouari-30/Digital-assets-marketplace/README.md

 - [License](#license)

 ## Overview
-Instar Project is a web application designed in three different levels that allows users to buy or to sell designs , templated and any digital assets.
+Instar Project is a web application designed in three different levels that allows users to buy or to sell designs , templates and any digital assets.
 The project utilizes React on the front-end and Node.js on the back-end.
 It provides an intuitive user interfaces with several functionalities like creating an account,seing the latest and most recommended product,editing profile,searching